rbontekoe/BAWJ/docs/src/chapter13.md

 ##### Step 2: Create local SSH keys on your computer

+The `openssh-client` software is needed to create the keys.

 | Step | Action | Comment
 | :--- | :--- | :--- |
 | 1 | $ sudo apt-get update |  |